Skip to main content

 Forty-Six

-Clare and her best friend Amanda Fraser are at school, in Miss Tickle's class doing a drawing in crayon.
+Clare and her best friend, Amanda Fraser, are at school, in Miss Tickle's class, doing a drawing in crayon.
 Clare goes into a trance and finishes her drawing with her eyes closed, then passes out.

 Kim is called to the school nurse's office, where she sees Clare's drawing.
 It's of a large black figure and several small stick figures and lots of red.
-Above in large letters is written "HIS TIME IS COME".
+Above, in large letters, is written "HIS TIME IS COME".

 Forty-Seven

 Tony Evans arrives at Dexter Grange and demands some heroin.
 Gary Webb beats him up and they tell him to leave.
-Dexter says if he tells anyone about anything he will kill him.
-Webb and Laura ask Dexter where they would get their heroin from them if anything happened to Dexter.
+Dexter says if he tells anyone about anything, he will kill him.
+Webb and Laura ask Dexter where they would get their heroin from if anything happened to Dexter.
 He reassures them that nothing will.

 Forty-Eight

-Frank King is at home with his wife Linda and son Ian.
+Frank King is at home with his wife, Linda, and son, Ian.
 He then goes into his shed at the end of his garden and a dark figure watches him.
-Once in his shed someone tries the door handle.
-King opens the door but nobody is there.
+Once in his shed, someone tries the door handle.
+King opens the door, but nobody is there.

 Linda tells Ian to take her Dad a cup of tea once she has made it.